+• In one audit reviewed, the work papers did not contain sufficient information to enable an experienced auditor, having no previous connection with the engagement, to understand certain procedures performed by the engagement quality reviewer, including evidence that the engagement quality reviewer evaluated the engagement team's responses to the significant risks identified.
+In this instance, the documentation of the engagement quality review was non-compliant with AS 1220, Engagement Quality Review.

-- In one audit reviewed, the firm did not communicate to the issuer's audit committee all of the significant risks identified through its risk assessment procedures.
-In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In one audit reviewed, the firm did not provide a copy of the management representation letter to the issuer's audit committee.
-In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees, and AS 2805, Management Representations.
+• In one audit, the firm did not make a required communication to the issuer's audit committee related to the firm's evaluation of the quality of the issuer's financial reporting.
+In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees.